-To assess the performance of the Board and the Board committees, the Manager conducts annual confidential board effectiveness surveys.
-The survey of the effectiveness of the Board, AC and NRC in respect of FY23/24 has been carried out.
+To assess the performance of the Board, Board committees and the individual Directors, the Manager conducts, with the assistance of the Company Secretary, an annual confidential board effectiveness survey.
+The survey of the effectiveness of the Board, AC and NRC in respect of FY24/25 has been carried out.

-To this end, the NRC will assist the Board in the assessment of the effectiveness of the Board, its Board committees, as well as the contribution by the Chairman and each Director, by reviewing the performance evaluation process and making recommendations to the Board.
+To this end, the NRC will assist the Board in the assessment of the effectiveness of the Board, its Board committees, as well as the contribution by the Chairman and each Director, by reviewing the performance evaluation process and making recommendations to the Board on the objective performance criteria and process for such evaluations.
 The evaluation results will be reviewed by the NRC and then shared with the Board.

-As part of the assessment, the criteria include the adequacy of the Board composition, the Board's performance and areas of improvement, the level of strategic guidance to the Management and the overall effectiveness of the Board, as well as each individual Director's attendance. contribution and participation at the Board and Board committee meetings.
+As part of the assessment, the criteria include the adequacy of the Board composition, the Board's performance and areas of improvement, the level of strategic guidance to the Management and the overall effectiveness of the Board, as well as each individual Director's attendance, contribution and participation at the Board and Board committee meetings.
 The Board also believes that performance evaluation is an ongoing process and strives to maintain regular feedback and interactions between the Directors and the Management.
+The Chairman also consults and obtains feedback from the NRC Chairman and AC Chairman on the performance of the individual Directors from time to time and on an annual basis.
+As and when required, external facilitators may be appointed to assist in the evaluation process of the Board, Board committees and the individual Directors.